ebisLab/Labs-Sprint-Challenge-2.4-Labs-Final-Delivery/README.md

 ## Introduction

 Throughout Labs, you have learned what it takes to be an active contributor to a product team.
-You have seen a project (whether it be greenfield or build-on) go from an idea (Product Vision) to a set of features that solve a problem (Release Canvases) to a list of items that need to be completed in order to solve those problems (User Stories/Trello) cards.
+You have helped a project (whether it be greenfield or build-on) go from an idea (Product Vision) to a set of features that solve a problem (Release Canvases) to a list of items that need to be completed in order to solve those problems (User Stories/Trello) cards.
 Along the way, you have **crafted a story** that outlines your progress throughout your Labs journey by responding to prompts in *journal entry* format.

 Now we'd like for you to put together a final presentation of your story.
-The following prompts will allow you to outline what will go into your presentation and they are required for you to deliver at this time.
+The following prompts will help you create an outline for your presentation content.

-Beyond responding to the prompts, we'd like for you to deliver a presentation of your Lambda Labs story in the form of a slide-deck video presentation* (Optional).
-The `Labs Journal Entries`
+After completing the prompts, you may choose to also deliver a presentation of your Lambda Labs story in the form of a slide-deck video presentation.

 ### Prompt 1

 **Required**

-- Describe in detail your favorite feature that you built, designed or delivered as a member of your project team. **Please include links to a Figma file, Pull-request, or link to a file in a repository that outlines the work you did on this feature.**
+- Describe in detail the favorite feature that you built, designed or delivered as a member of your project team. **Please include links to a Figma file, pull-requests or link to a file in a repository that outlines the work you did on this feature.**
 - Describe the biggest hurdle you overcame technically or from a design perspective. **Be specific in what the problem was and how you overcame it.**
 - Describe in detail the biggest 'inter-personal' conflict you overcame as a member of your project team. **Be specific but please don't mention any team members by name.**

+### Slide Deck

 **Optional**